Sweet n tangy caramelized apples wrapped in a fluffy pastry and topped with cream cheese icing.

 - Cream Cheese Icing:

-- For the dough: Combine lukewarm water, ¼ cup sugar and yeast in a small bowl for 8-10 minutes or the mixture begins to bubble and the yeast has begun to active, set aside.
 In a large bowl whisk the melted butter, egg, warm milk, and salt.
-Add the yest mixture and then slowly whisk in 1 cup of flour then another cup.
+Add the yeast mixture and then slowly whisk in 1 cup of flour then another cup.
 The mixture will begin to thicken, switch from the whisk to a wooden spoon, gradually add the rest of the flour and continue mixing until the flour is fully combined.
 The turn the dough onto turn dough to a floured surface and knead for 5 minutes.
 Place the dough in a greased bowl and cover with plastic wrap, place in the microwave or oven ( turned off) for 90 minutes.
 Begin working on apple filling.

 Recipe adapted from: The hopeless housewife